 The SASH Implementation Plan delineates cumulative targets for installations and incentives for each year of the SASH Program, thereby allowing GRID to benchmark progress and ensure that the IOU's allotted incentive dollars are being properly allocated.
-In the SASH Implementation Plan, the 2012 cumulative targets for completed and reserved projects are \$42M in incentives and ~6MW (CEC-AC) by the end of the year.
-At the end of Q3 2012, SASH has already completed and reserved projects totaling \$47.8 million in incentives and 7.6MW (CEC-AC) in capacity which exceeds the entire year's cumulative goal.
+In the SASH Implementation Plan, the 2012 cumulative targets for completed and reserved projects are \$42M in incentives and ~6MW (CEC-AC).
+At the end of 2012, SASH has completed and reserved projects totaling \$53.2 million in incentives and 8.5MW (CEC-AC) in capacity which exceeds the entire year's goal by ~25% and ~40%, respectively.

-Table 3 below summarizes the status of all SASH applications through Q3 2012.
+Table 3 below summarizes the status of all SASH applications through Q4 2012.